Horisumi – Kian Forreal

 My latest collaboration with Archie Rose Distillery Co. in Sydney

-The first of four Rare Gins in the 893 Horisumi Collection based on the Japanese seasons..
+The first two of four Rare Gins in the 893 Horisumi Collection based on the Japanese seasons..

-this is ‘Autumn’ and can be found here on the Archie Rose Website
+this is ‘Autumn’ and ‘Winter’ and they can be found here on the Archie Rose Website

 I learned how to tattoo in Toronto, Canada under the tutelage of David ‘Crazy Ace’ Daniels.
 I began studying, researching, drawing, and learning to tattoo with homemade tools and equipment on my own in 1986 and I have been tattooing professionally worldwide since 1993 after paying my dues working for real tattooers in real shops for 5 solid years doing ‘flash and walk-ins’.
 Coming from a Canadian background and having lived in Europe for many years my inclination for travelling the world and seeking ‘more’ came very naturally and in doing so I have worked with and learned from some of the best tattoo artists living today at some of the finest tattoo shops around the globe .
 I was given a traditional Japanese tattoo name in 2013 after 20 years of tattooing.